Beavertails serves up their tasty treats with traditional cinnamon and sugar or decadent crumbled Oreo

 APRIL 1-30 Chocoholics will get their fill during Chocolatefest, Ciao! magazine’s annual celebration of everyone’s favourite indulgence.
 For the month of April, participating bakeries, restaurants and cafés will offer one or more signature chocolate creations — be they sweet, savoury or sippable — for just $7.
 Call 204-943-4439 for more information.

-In the true holiday spirit of joy we bring you a run down of the city’s best crème brûlée.
-Indulge in local chefs interpretations of this rich dessert topped with tantalizing discs of crackling caramelized sugar.
+This French classic can be found here, there and everywhere, but it takes a true torch and sugar master to nail it.
+Here, we bring you a rundown of the Winnipeg’s best crème brûlée offerings.
+Indulge in local chefs interpretations of this rich dessert topped with tantalizing discs of crackling caramelized goodness.

 Dessert from Il Mercato